 “Can you suggest places to visit in Jaipur on Saturday?” it was my friend from Gujarat on the other side of a telephonic conversation.
 He was on a vacation in Jaipur during Navratra.
 I suggested Amer Fort, Jagat Shiromani Temple, Panna Meena Kund and Anokhi Museum of Printing in Amer town.
 “It will be great if you can join me,” he added.
-After thinking for a few seconds, I confirmed in joining him for a visit to the Anokhi Museum and also explore some Havelis and temples in Amer.
+I affirmed my presence for a visit to the Anokhi Museum and for exploring Havelis and temples in Amer.
 I have been contemplating a visit to the Anokhi Museum for the last four years and this seemed the most opportune moment.

 Considering the festive season and the traffic situation in the walled city, a drive to Amer would easily translate into 45 minutes.
-I decided to take a bike ride.
+I chose a bike ride over the car.
 I have never been to Amer on a bike since I gave up riding many years ago.
-A ride through Kanak Ghati post-monsoon seemed like an excellent idea.
+A ride through Kanak Ghati in a post-monsoon season seemed like an excellent idea.

 Anokhi Museum seemed familiar yet a novel experience.
 Over the last few years, I have seen this mansion so many times during my explorations and hiking trips in Jaipur which led me to Amer.
 The opportunity to explore the museum, however, never took shape.